Generalized probabilities in statistical theories: Cox's Method Applied To Physics

-\nd As we have seen in Section \ref{s:ElementaryTests} , elementary tests in QM are represented by closed subspaces of Hilbert space.
-These subspaces form an orthomodular atomic lattice $\mathcal{P}(\mathcal{H})$.
-In order to assign probabilities to these elementary tests or processes, many texts proceed by postulating axioms which are similar to those of Kolmogorov \cite{mikloredeilibro,vN,belcas81}.
-The Boolean $\Sigma$-algebra appearing in Kolmogorov's axioms (Eqn. \eqref{e:kolmogorovian}) is replaced by $\mathcal{P}(\mathcal{H})$:

-In this way, a real number between $0$ and $1$ is assigned to any elementary test.
-Despite of the similarity with Kolmogorov's axioms, the probabilities defined above are very different, due to the non-Boolean character of the lattice involved.
-This feature led to many authors to assert that there are no quantum probabilities (just because they are not Kolmogorovian).
-Gleason's theorem \cite{Gleason,Gleason-Dvurechenski-2009} asserts that if the dimension of $\mathcal{H}\geq 3$, any measure $s$ satisfying \eqref{e:nonkolmogorov} can be put in correspondence with a trace class operator (of trace one) $\rho_{s}$:

-\nd On the other hand, using equation \eqref{e:bornrule2} any trace class operator of trace one defines a measure as in \eqref{e:nonkolmogorov}.
-In this way, equations \eqref{e:nonkolmogorov} define the usual probabilities of QM.

-\nd We have mentioned above that \eqref{e:kolmogorovian} and \eqref{e:nonkolmogorov} are not equivalent probability theories.
-For example, Eq. \eqref{e:SumRule} is no longer valid in QM.
-Indeed, for suitably chosen quantum events $A$ and $B$ we have

-The probability theory defined by \eqref{e:nonkolmogorov} may be considered as a generalization of classical probability theory in the following sense: while in an arbitrary statistical theory a state will be a normalized measure over a suitable $C^{\ast}$-algebra, the classical case is recovered when the algebra is \emph{commutative} \cite{Gudder-StatisticalMethods,Redei-Summers2006}.
-Difficulties which appear when one tries to define a quantum conditional probability.
-For a complete discussion about these matters and a comparison between classical and quantum probabilities, see \cite{Gudder-StatisticalMethods} and \cite{Redei-Summers2006}.
+It is important to remark that many informational techniques, such as the MaxEnt method, can be suitably generalized to arbitrary probabilistic models~\cite{Holik-JaynesGroup,Holik-Plastino-QuantalEffects-2012}.
+In~a similar vein, quantum information theory could be considered as a particular case of a generalized information theory~\cite{Holik-Entropy-2015}.

-\subsection{Cox's Method Applied To Physics}
+\section{Cox's Method Applied To~Physics}

-A novel derivation of Feynman's rules for quantum mechanics was presented in refs. \cite{Symmetry}, \cite{GoyalKnuthSkilling}, and \cite{KnuthSkilling-2012}.
-An experimental \emph{logic of processes} for quantum systems is presented, and this is done in such a way that the resulting lattice is a distributive one.
-This is a major difference with the approach described in Section \ref{s:QProbabilities}, because the lattice of projections in a Hilbert space is non-distributive.
+Now, we review a relatively recent approach to the probabilities appearing in QM that uses distributive lattices.
+A~novel derivation of Feynman's rules for quantum mechanics was presented in ~\cite{GoyalKnuthSkilling,Symmetry}.
+There, an~experimental \emph{logic of processes} for quantum systems is presented, and~this is done in such a way that the resulting lattice is a distributive one.
+This is a major difference with the approach described in Section~\ref{s:QuantumProbabilities} because~the lattice of projections in a Hilbert space is~non-distributive.

 The logic of processes is constructed as follows.
-Given a sequence of measurements $M_1$,$\ldots$,$M_n$ on a quantum system, yielding results $m_1$, $m_2$, $\ldots$, $m_n$, a particular process is represented as a \emph{measuring sequence} $A=[m_1,m_2,\ldots,m_n]$.
+Given a sequence of measurements $M_1$,$\ldots$,$M_n$ on a quantum system, yielding results $m_1$, $m_2$, $\ldots$, $m_n$, a~particular process is represented as a \emph{measuring sequence} $A=[m_1,m_2,\ldots,m_n]$.